patrdatacleanseAI/health-coaching-analysis-Patrick-Casimir/README.md

 - Predictors of meaningful clinical improvement
 - Levers that maximize ROI for leadership

-The final deliverable includes an interactive dashboard, ROI model, and structured insights for executive decision-making.
+The final deliverable included an interactive dashboard, ROI model, and structured insights for executive decision-making.

 ## Tools Used